govau/design-system-site/content/components/inpage-nav/default.md

         Lorem ipsum dolor sit amet, consectetur adipisicing elit.
       </AUinpageNavSection>
 ---
+## Default

 The inpage nav (or page contents) is placed above sections of a page and provides navigation to individual anchor links located in those sections.